A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

 In the prediction-only variant, we only train the prediction model $q_\paramP(\by|\bP)$.
 We use the samples generated by the process in Equation \ref{eq:forward-gen}.
 We minimize the expected cross entropy between $p(\by|\bP)$ and $q_\paramP(\by|\bP)$ over the prior $p(\bP)$:

-In line \ref{eq:pred-only-deriv}, we marginalize out $\bw$, and use the fact that $\by$ is deterministic given $\bw$.
+See \ref{appendix:cross-entropy-derivation} for a derivation.
 In the loss function defined in Equation \ref{eq:pred-only-loss}, we estimate the expected cross entropy using samples from $p(\bP, \bw)$.
 We use the sampled world $\bw$ to compute the output $\by=\symfun(\bw)$ and increase its probability under $q_\paramP$.
 Importantly, we do not need to use any data to evaluate this loss function.
+We give pseudocode for the full training loop in Figure \ref{fig:training_loop}.